 In non-spectacular, everyday ways, mothers and children drove the co-evolution of marks and the human mind in connection with speech and literacy.
 Women's lunar procreative cycles, and children's developmental needs placed adaptive pressure on mothers' brains to anticipate and record biological events.
 The importance of recording the cycles of the plants and animals on which mothers and children depended, as well as remembering their locations and the way to get back from them in time to care for their dependent infants, placed additional pressure on the maternal brain.
-Research with rats shows that pregnancy has dramatic and long-lasting brain effects, including improved spatial memory, and a reduced stress/fear response (55, 56).
+Research with rats shows that pregnancy has dramatic and long-lasting brain effects, These include improved spatial memory, and a reduced stress/fear response (55, 56).
 A bolder, braver, more exploratory mother who had to forage afar to feed her children would have been selected for neurochemically.
-An improved spatial memory plus the brain plasticity necessary to exploring new food-providing environments, combined with the extreme flexibility of the brain of the young child, created a dynamic mother/child duo capable of responding to pressures for notational time-factoring systems as well as for solitary self-amusement.
-Hominid neurology achieved the right mix for a new kind of mother and child: the notational time-and-space-binding mother; the Mom-and- world-binding child.
-Ecco, Mark-Makers of Significance!
+An improved spatial memory plus a kind of ingenious courage in brains changed for increased plasticity by pregnancy, the built-in flexibility of the mind of the very young child, coupled with pressures for notational time-factoring systems and solitary self-amusement might have been the right mix for creating a new kind of mother and child: mother the notational time-and-space-binder; child, the world-drawer; Mark-Makers of Significance.